-Table 4 contains information on turnout and voting choices at the proposal level.
-Cast (%) reflects proposal-level turnout, defined as votes For and Against divided by shares outstanding.9 For (%) represents support, defined as the number of votes For divided by the total cast For and Against.
-The three sets of columns are labeled All votes, providing the firm-wide voting totals, brokerage account increases with the household's education, age, income, and net worth and decreases with household size.
-Households that report more willingness to take financial risks, that have a savings or retirement account, or that invest in mutual funds or hedge funds also are more likely to own brokerage accounts.
-Online Appendix Table A5 breaks down ownership by industry; telecommunications firms tend to be more widely held than other industries, perhaps reflecting the size of some major technology firms.
+Table 4 contains proposal-level information on turnout and voting choices.
+Cast (%) reflects proposal-level turnout, defined as votes For and Against divided by shares outstanding.
+For (%) represents support, defined as the number of votes For divided by the total cast For and Against.
+The three sets of columns are labeled All votes, providing the firm-wide voting totals, Retail votes, providing the total retail voting results, and Retail accounts, providing retail voting results weighting each account equally instead of by number of shares.